Battle of Doan

 The Battle of Doan was a ground battle in the War in Afghanistan fought in Doan Village on 9 September 2011 between forces of the Taliban and elements of the Afghan National Army accompanied by units of the Australian Army deployed under Operation Slipper.
-The Taliban fired harassing fire at an Australian and Afghan patrol near the village of Doan, in Oruzgan Province, causing the loss of one Australian vehicle, with one soldier wounded.
+The Taliban fired harassing fire at an Australian and Afghan patrol near the village of Doan, in Oruzgan Province, an I.E.D causing the loss of one Australian vehicle, with one soldier wounded.
 One person was arrested, while casualties on the Taliban side are unknown.

 Background

 The village of Doan is located in the western part of Oruzgan Province which is often called the "Wild West of Oruzgan" due to the high level of violent attacks.
 One of the most remote outposts in Oruzgan is Patrol Base Tinsley, which is where Australians train their Afghan colleagues.
 Part of their training involves patrols in order to halt the advance of the Taliban.
 The Australians and ANA conducted a three-day joint patrol to the village of Doan.
 During this time, they were constantly being engaged by sporadic fire from the 'green zone'.